MichaelHatherly/CuratedSystemImages.jl/README.md

 see the names of the newly installed channel names that can be used to launch `julia` with one of the installed system image bundles.

-Now exit your current Julia REPL and from the terminal run `julia` with one of the custom channel names that were installed in the previous steps, e.g if you installed a system image for `DataFrames` in Julia `1.7.3` then run
+Now from the terminal run `julia` with one of the custom channel names that were installed in the previous steps, e.g if you installed a system image for `DataFrames` in Julia `1.7.3` then run

 ```bash
 julia +1.7.3/CuratedSystemImages/DataFrames